erikwihlborg76/immortalwrt-mt798x-custom-builds/README.md

 To enable DFS:

 - Set the Wi-Fi channel to **"auto"** on the 5 GHz band.
 - DFS is only enabled when the selected Wi-Fi country has a valid regulatory domain mapping.
-  Refer to `/patches/0001-Added-regdomain-field-and-corrected-several-allowed.patch` for the list of supported mappings.

 ## Changes Compared to padavanonly immortalwrt-mt798x-6.6